-At dryness we transfer to a variable capacity tank with all the skins and lees in the hope of leaving it like this until the following vintage.
-This old school post-fermentation maceration softens the massive tannin of Nebbiolo by polymerisation of the short-chain molecules into longer-chain, softer tannins.
-I adore the plushness this brings.
+At ‘dryness’ we transfer to a variable capacity tank with all skins and lees in the hope of leaving it like this until the following vintage.
+This ‘old school’ post-fermentation maceration softens the massive tannin of nebbiolo by polymerisation of the short-chain molecules into longer-chain, producing softer tannins.